Our mission is to develop innovative epidemiological methods to study the impact of environmental stressors on human health.

 -

-We lead the Multi-Country Multi-City (MCC) Collaborative Research Network, an international collaboration of research teams producing epidemiological evidence on associations between environmental stressors, climate, and health.
+The EHM-Lab coordinates the Multi-Country Multi-City (MCC) Collaborative Research Network, an international collaboration of research teams aiming to produce epidemiological evidence on associations between environmental stressors, climate, and health.
+The research program benefits from the use of the largest dataset ever assembled for this purpose, including information on environmental exposures, health outcomes, and climate projections from hundreds of locations within several countries around the world.

 - Climate and health